bedatadriven/renjin-docs/source/writing-renjin-extensions.rst

 Some practical examples
 -----------------------
+Note: The code for the below examples can be found at https://github.com/bedatadriven/renjin-maven-package-example.

 Lets say we wanted to create a meantrim function that takes a vector as argument and trims off the min and max values first. i.e.

 .. code-block:: r